zone117x/DirtyText/README.md

 Now the tricky part is finding a suitable HTML element which is not allowed to contain any [`text nodes`](https://developer.mozilla.org/en-US/docs/Whitespace_in_the_DOM).
 The tag also needs to be able to properly display as inline-block and allow an :after pseudo-element.

-We discovered such a holy grail element: the [`singlton tag`](http://webdesign.about.com/od/htmltags/qt/html-void-elements.htm) known as `hr`.
+We discovered such a holy grail element: the [`singleton tag`](http://webdesign.about.com/od/htmltags/qt/html-void-elements.htm) known as `hr`.

 Yes that's right - the often forgotten, good ol' [`horizontal rule element`](https://developer.mozilla.org/en-US/docs/HTML/Element/hr).
 Thus far, the hr is the only element we have found which works for this purpose.
 We apply some basic CSS resets to the element and it works like a charm.
 Who would have though?